carmelag/carmelag.github.io/_docs/mixlr-intro.md

 ---
-  title: Mixlr - How to broadcast a live Skype call
+  title: Introduction: How to broadcast a live Skype call using Mixlr
   permalink: /docs/mixlr-intro/
 ---